 - Michael Palin titled his very first travelogue program "Confessions of a Trainspotter", riding from London to Kyle of Lochalsh, and had a Virgin trainset named after him.
 Parodied by himself during his New Europe series in a sequence involving a logging railway in some remote corner of the Balkans.

 - Walt Disney and two of his top animators, Ward Kimball and Ollie Johnston, were avid train enthusiasts.
 Kimball even had a full-scale train and tracks in his backyard.
+As a result, almost all Disney Theme Parks have live steam railways, and a steam train can clearly be seen in a modern version of Walt Disney Pictures' Vanity Plate.

 - British music mogul Pete Waterman owns several locomotives, a restoration business, and has a huge collection of model railways.